HassanSajjad-302/iso-papers/my-paper.md

 **TODO:**
 The API design is complete, and is being documented.
-The following link has reference implementation.
+The following link has sample implementation.
 The implementation has full code coverage.
 [https://github.com/HassanSajjad-302/ipc2978api](https://github.com/HassanSajjad-302/ipc2978api).
-Below gives a summary of the design rationale.
+Below gives a summary of the design and some design rationale.

 On Windows, named pipes is a feature rich and mature platform for IPC, so it is used.